 Indian Gooseberry Side Effects

-While Indian gooseberry (amla fruit) is probably safe for most people, because of the lack of human research, it's difficult to know what side effects it might be when used long term as a supplement.
+While Indian gooseberry (amla fruit) is likely safe for most people, because of the lack of human research, it's difficult to know what supplement side effects it might be when used long term as a supplement.
 Because of this, it's wise to speak to a doctor/pharmacist first if:

 - you take any medications

 - you are pregnant or breastfeeding

 - Start with less than recommended for the first week to see how you respond

 - Stop taking Indian gooseberry -and other supplements – at least 2 weeks before having surgery

 Whether or not it's better to take Indian gooseberry supplements on an empty stomach or with food also needs more research.
 When in doubt, taking supplements with food should reduce GI side effects that might occur in some people.

 Some people ask about whether or not amla fruit is harmful to the kidneys.
 While one study noted that amla fruit did not alter kidney or liver function, because this is a complicated issue, those with kidney, liver or other health problems should speak to their doctor/pharmacist for more personalized information.

 On the plus side, alma fruit might be good for lowering bad cholesterol (LDL) and triglycerides.
 For diabetics, this may be good but its something to consider if you take any blood-sugar-lowering medications.